Dervillay/StarField/README.md

 ### StarField

 #### constructor
-  The constructor takes 4 optional parameters, *starDensity*, *planetDensity*, *maxSpeed* and *objectLabelling*, expecting a boolean value for *objectLabelling* and integers for all others.
-If no values are specified, then they will default to *50*, *400*, *40* and *false* respectively.
+  The constructor takes 4 optional parameters, `starDensity`, `planetDensity`, `maxSpeed` and `objectLabelling`, expecting a boolean value for `objectLabelling` and integers for all others.
+If no values are specified, then they will default to 50, 400, 40 and false respectively.
 These values are then passed to variables of the same name.
-The constructor then initialises multiple other variables, *speed*, *mX*, *mY*, and two empty lists named *stars* and *planets*.
+The constructor then initialises multiple other variables, `speed`, `mX`, `mY`, and two empty lists named `stars` and `planets`.

-  *speed* is used to set the default scrolling speed of the StarField when the mouse is not pressed, by default, this is set to 1. *mX* and *mY* represent translated versions of the current x and y coordinates of the mouse, where mX is the current x coordinate minus half the width of the window the component is rendered in, and mY is the current y coordinate minus half the height of the window.
-(The reason for this translation is explained in *draw()*)
+  `speed` is used to set the default scrolling speed of the StarField when the mouse is not pressed, by default, this is set to 1. `mX` and `mY` represent translated versions of the current x and y coordinates of the mouse, where mX is the current x coordinate minus half the width of the window the component is rendered in, and mY is the current y coordinate minus half the height of the window.
+(The reason for this translation is explained in `draw()`

-  The background is then set to the default greyscale value of 100 with *background(100)*, producing a translucent black, allowing us to achieve the trailing effect behind stars and planets when the component is rendered.
+  The background is then set to the default greyscale value of 100 with `background(100)`, producing a translucent black, allowing us to achieve the trailing effect behind stars and planets when the component is rendered.

-  *noStroke()* stops the component from drawing outlines.
+  `noStroke()` stops the component from drawing outlines.

   *createCanvas(windowWidth, windowHeight)* initialises a canvas with width and height equal to that of the window that the component is being initialised in.